 The funnel begins at the top with a wide pool of potential leads who are just becoming aware of a problem or need.
 These leads are gradually filtered down as they gather more information, show interest, and eventually become sales-qualified leads.
 Each step in the B2B marketing funnel requires specific tactics, such as content marketing, lead nurturing, and sales engagement, to move the prospect forward.

 The ultimate goal of the funnel is to create a seamless path that turns cold prospects into loyal clients by addressing their specific needs at each stage of their buying journey.
+It’s important to understand your ICP meaning when you’re getting started, as it helps you identify and target the right customers effectively.

 Key Components of the B2B Marketing Funnel